From the Clyde Walkway to Pollok Country Park, Glasgow is the perfect launchpad for hiking and camping adventures.

 As the largest city in Scotland, it’s well-connected to the rest of the country.
-Simply jump on a train to Glasgow Central Station and then either take an onward train from there, from Glasgow’s other station, Queen Street, or hop on a bus to take you to some of the best of Scotland’s camping spots and holiday parks.
+Simply jump on a train to Glasgow Central Station, hop on a bus or take a scenic car journey to enjoy the best spots for hiking and camping Glasgow has to offer.

 Loch Lomond and the Trossachs National Park

-Loch Lomond is closer to Glasgow than you think, and many areas of the park are easily accessible by public transport.
-Whilst wild camping is permitted in most of Scotland, the national park is one of the few places where there are by-laws restricting this.
+Loch Lomond is closer to Glasgow than you may think, and many areas of the park are easily accessible by public transport.
+Whilst wild camping is permitted in most of Scotland, the national park is one of the few places with by-laws restricting it at certain times.

-Alternatively, catch a bus to Drymen, set up for the night at Drymen campsite and hike along the West Highland Way to Conic Hill.
+Alternatively, for some of the best hiking near Glasgow, catch a bus to Drymen, set up camp and hike along the West Highland Way to Conic Hill.
 The climb is worth the effort with incredible views over Loch Lomond on a clear day.
 Enjoy an ice cream at Balmaha and then return the way you came, or simply take a bus straight home.

 Another great spot for camping in the national park is at Loch Achray.
-Situated at the foot of Ben A’an, you’ll be in prime position to get up the hill early - a bonus, as it’s a very popular little hill!
+Situated at the foot of Ben A’an, you’ll be in prime position for the perfect morning hike, beating the crowds to enjoy a beautiful sunrise.

-This campsite is harder to get to via public transport, but there’s a car park right at the bottom of the hill, making it a great option if you can hire a car.
-It’s a short, steep walk of between two to four hours, but the views from the top are some of the best in Scotland - well worth the effort!
+Although the Loch Achray campsite is harder to get to via public transport, there’s a car park right at the bottom of the hill.
+This makes it a great option if you can hire a car.
+Ben A’an is a short, steep walk of between two to four hours, but the views at the top are some of the best in Scotland.

 If you’re looking for some serious hiking near Glasgow, you can’t beat Ben Lomond.
-It’s the most southerly Munro (mountains in Scotland over 3,000 feet) and stands at 3,248 feet, with spectacular views over Loch Lomond below.
+It’s the most southerly Munro (mountains in Scotland over 3,000 feet) standing at 3,248 feet, with spectacular views over Loch Lomond below.

 Cashel campsite is the closest to the mountain, and while there’s no bus to the start of the walk at Rowardennan, there is a car park.
-Alternatively, during the summer you can take a bus from Glasgow to Tarbet, and then a ferry across the loch from Tarbet for an adventurous start to your camping holiday.
+During the summer months, you can also take a bus from Glasgow to Tarbet, and then a ferry across the loch for an adventurous start to your camping holiday.

 For hiking in Glasgow, you can’t get much closer to the city than the Kilpatrick Hills.
-These hills stretch from Dumbarton in the west to Strathblane in the east, and the northern part of the hill range is located within Loch Lomond at the Trossachs National Park.
+These hills stretch from Dumbarton in the west to Strathblane in the east, with the northern part of the hill range located within Loch Lomond and the Trossachs National Park.

 If you have a car, then head to The Whangie, less than half an hour’s drive from Glasgow, or hop on the number 8 bus from Milngavie.
 Then wander along the route from the car park to see this bizarrely named rock structure.
 It’s one of the most popular short walks near Glasgow.